anikethjr/anikethjr.github.io/index.md

 *   An interactive application to draw Bezier Curves and generate surfaces of revolution can be found at [https://github.com/anikethjr/BezierCurves](https://github.com/anikethjr/BezierCurves).
 It was implemented in C++ and uses OpenGL.

-*   Recently, I built a framework which implements L-Systems using OpenGL.
+*   I built a framework which implements L-Systems using OpenGL.
 The code can be found at [https://github.com/anikethjr/LSystems](https://github.com/anikethjr/LSystems).

 *   To experiment with 3D modelling using OpenGL and Blender, I built a children's playground using them.
 The code for this project is at [https://github.com/anikethjr/Playground-OpenGL](https://github.com/anikethjr/Playground-OpenGL).